You eat right and exercise, and you feel fine. Do you really need to see your doctor for regular check-ups?

-- Colorectal cancer: 50 and older – Ask which test is best for you and how often you need it.
+- Colorectal cancer: 40 and older – Ask which test is best for you and how often you need it.

-“In general, even if you think you’re healthy, you should get regular checkups to screen for potential issues,” Dr. Morel noted.
-“Some conditions, like cervical cancer, can progress without symptoms.”
+Your particular risk factors will affect how often you should get certain tests.
+Even if you think you’re healthy, you should get regular check-ups to screen for potential issues.
+Some conditions, like cervical cancer, can progress without symptoms.

 Also, don’t be afraid to ask questions.
 That’s what doctors are for.
 Sometimes, just talking to your doctor can help you avoid or minimize illness.
 It’s all about optimizing your health.